a2i2/mining-data-science-repositories/README.md

 **Clone this repository**

-#Install Docker
+# Install Docker
 If docker is not present

 Link to install ( [docker install] https://docs.docker.com/v17.12/install/#supported-platforms )

 # Datasets
-We have two directories input and output folders.
+We have three directories: input_drive, input, and output folders.

-The research datasets needs to be put into the input folder.
+The research datasets needs to be put into the input_drive folder.

 This will be mounted at runtime.

+The symlink_input task will symlink repos found within the input_drive to the input folder.

 # GitHub Access Token